What is it?

 - Other conditions.

-More evidence is needed to rate wild yam for these uses.
+More evidence is needed to rate the effectiveness of wild yam for these uses.

 Wild yam contains a chemical that can be made into various steroids, such as estrogen, in the laboratory.
 However, the body can't change wild yam to estrogen.

-Wild yam is POSSIBLY SAFE for most adults.
+Wild yam is POSSIBLY SAFE when taken by mouth or applied to the skin.
 Large amounts can cause vomiting.

 Special precautions & warnings:

-Pregnancy and breast-feeding: Not enough is known about the use of wild yam during pregnancy and breast-feeding.
+Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking wild yam if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 There are no known interactions with herbs and supplements.